 As you can see, there are three levels of feedback in each Scrum event.
-The daily scrum meetings keep everyone on task and help identify obstacles; the sprint review focuses on the product status and updates the product backlog; and the sprint retrospective focuses on the development process and how the team could be more productive.
+The daily scrum meetings keep everyone on task and help identify obstacles; the sprint review focuses on the product status and updates the product backlog.
+The sprint retrospective focuses on the software development process and how the team could be more productive.

 How Does Scrum Work?

-Scrum is an evidence-based process, emphasizing facts, feedback and agility.
-In practice, Scrum includes the following empirical process:
+Scrum is an evidence-based process that emphasizes facts, feedback, and agility.
+The Scrum approach includes the following empirical process: